DFE-Digital/early-careers-framework/db/new_seeds/README.md

 I'd add in a few participants who:

-- [x] I'd add in a few participants who have transferred to that school and continued with their original training provider (i.e. have a relationship rather than a partnership)
+- [x] who have transferred to that school and continued with their original training provider (i.e. have a relationship rather than a partnership)
 - [ ] have transferred to that school and now adopted the new school's training provision
 - [ ] are mentoring >1 ECT and those ECTs are all being trained by the same provider
 - [ ] are mentoring >1 ECT and those ECTs are not all being trained by the same provider